Thuynh808/weather-dashboard/README.md

 ### Components

-- **Rocky Linux VM**: Provides a stable environment for Ansible and script execution
+- **Rocky Linux VM**: Provides a RHEL-based and stable environment for Ansible and script execution
 - **Ansible**: Automates the deployment of AWS infrastructure and project setup
 - **AWS Services**:
   - **S3**: Stores aggregated weather data